dotCipher/CoinBot/README.md

 CoinBot also supports the dynamic use of web scraping a multitude of sites that present live data on all e-currencies.

-__Before you execute the scraper__ make sure you verify that the variable of 'output-directory' within __Plugins/Scraper/CBScraperConfig.ini__ is correctly set to an output directory that you wish to use.
+__Before you execute the Scraper__ make sure you verify all of the API configs within the _Scraper/Apis_ directory.

 #### Plugin Execution

 To start the scraper run the following:

 	./CoinBot.py -s

+#### API Configuration

+The scraper is fitted with a way to dynamically parse the API config files for easy addition/modification/removal of any given API call.

+The formatting used in the config files is outlined in the _Scraper/Apis/Template.ini_ file.
+All APIs that are outlined in _Scraper/Apis_ (except Template.ini) are executed based on their contents.

+For further information please refer to the _Scraper/Apis/Template.ini_ file.

 ## TODO